 We received a Sportneer massage gun for testing, and after trying it out, we were impressed by this device’s easy operation, compact design and intensity.
-With a very reasonable price of $140 and similar features as premium massage guns like the Theragun and Hypervolt, Sportneer’s massage gun is well worth the money.
-While Theragun products only have two speed settings, this product has five intensity levels ranging from 1200 to 3200 strokes-per-minute, which equals the highest setting on the Hypervolt.
+With a very reasonable price of $130 and similar features as premium massage guns like the Theragun and Hypervolt, Sportneer’s budget massage gun is well worth the money.
+This massager has five intensity levels ranging from 1,200 to 3,200 strokes-per-minute, which equals the highest setting on the Hypervolt.
 And like the Hypervolt, the Sportneer has an ultra-quiet motor that maxes out at 55 decibels.
 We were surprised at how quiet this gun is, especially at the highest setting (which will be too intense for most people).

 5. TimTam Massage Gun

 Another great massage gun under $300 comes from athletic brand TimTam.
 It offers a slight upgrade over the other budget massage guns on this list.
 Like the Hypervolt (and unlike the Theragun), the massage head can be adjusted on a 90-degree angle, which helps massage harder to reach areas of the body.
 This powerful massage gun also comes with its own carrying case, a lithium-ion battery charger, and a swappable battery pack.
 Because you can swap out the battery (buy extra batteries direct from TimTam), this is an excellent Theragun alternative for athletes who travel and sports therapists.
 The ergonomic design makes this an easy to use massager that provides instant relief to sore muscles.